Book Call on 1300 547 214

 GPS

-When making your car rental booking online you may come across the option to add a GPS to your reservation.
-Once you have selected a vehicle, you will arrive at the vehicle details page and this is where you can request a GPS.
-If a GPS is not an option, it may be due to availability has sold out, or they are not offered from that location with your selected.
-Also when travelling on a one way itinerary and not returning to your starting location, a GPS may not be an option to select.
+When making your car rental booking online, you may find the option to add a GPS to your reservation.
+After selecting a vehicle, you will typically arrive at the vehicle details page, where you can request a GPS.
+If this option is not available, it might be due to sold-out availability, or because GPS units are not offered from that specific location with your chosen vehicle.
+Additionally, for one-way itineraries where you are not returning to your starting location, a GPS may not be an available option.

-If you believe you are choosing a particular model as it has a in-built GPS system, keep in mind each vehicle is displayed as ‘or similar’.
-When making your reservation, you are booking a vehicle category and not a specific model.
-Within each category, the rental car company may use up to 5 different models for that category.
+It's important to remember that if you believe you are selecting a particular model because it has an in-built GPS system, each vehicle is displayed as "or similar."
+When making your reservation, you are booking a vehicle category, not a specific model.
+Within each category, the rental car company may utilise up to five different models.

 Additional Drivers

-If you wish to add an additional driver to your reservation, this can only be done at the counter when you are collecting your vehicle.
-In order for the additional driver to be added to your rental agreement, the additional driver must be present at the time of collection and provide a full drivers licence without any restrictions.
+Should you wish to add an additional driver to your reservation, this can only be done at the counter when you collect your vehicle.
+For the additional driver to be added to your rental agreement, they must be present at the time of collection and provide a full, unrestricted driver's licence.

 Child Seats

-Your child seat options may be a Booster Seat, Forward Facing Child Seat or a Rear Facing Child Seat.
+Your child seat options may include a Booster Seat, a Forward Facing Child Seat, or a Rear Facing Child Seat.
+Australia's child restraint laws are as follows:

-• Children aged between 7 to 16 years – Booster Seat is required to use a booster seat or adult seat belt when travelling in a vehicle.
+• Children aged between 7 to 16 years: Required to use a booster seat or an adult seat belt when travelling in a vehicle.

-• Children aged between 6 months to 4 years - Children should travel in a rear facing child seat or a forward facing child seat with an inbuilt harness.
+• Children aged between 6 months to 4 years: Should travel in a rear-facing child seat or a forward-facing child seat with an inbuilt harness.

-• Children under 6 months – Children must travel in a rear facing child seat with an inbuilt harness.
-Baby capsules are not available to hire from car rental companies.,
+• Children under 6 months: Must travel in a rear-facing child seat with an inbuilt harness.
+Please note: Baby capsules are generally not available for hire from car rental companies.

-Booster seats are held in place by the child's own body and the vehicle's lap-sash seat belt.
+Booster Seats Booster seats are typically held in place by the child's own body and the vehicle's lap-sash seat belt.

 • Only use a lap-sash seat belt with a booster seat.

-• Check that the sash of the seat belt crosses your child's shoulder and does not touch their neck.
+• Ensure that the sash part of the seat belt crosses your child's shoulder and does not touch their neck.

-• If your seat has a top tether strap, it must be used.
+• If your booster seat has a top tether strap, it must be used correctly.

 • Choose a booster seat with an expandable headrest.
-This feature lets you adjust the height of the booster seat as your child grows.
+This feature allows you to adjust the height of the booster seat as your child grows, ensuring proper fit and safety.

-• Choose a booster seat with an anti-submarining feature.
-This holds the lap part of the seat belt low on a child's hips to stop them from sliding under the seat belt in a crash.
+• Opt for a booster seat with an anti-submarining feature.
+This design helps keep the lap part of the seat belt low on a child's hips, preventing them from sliding under the seat belt in a crash.

 Expert Tip

-Safety tip – keep your child in a booster seat or forward facing child restraint until they can pass the five step test.
-This usually happens when they are around 145cm tall.
+Expert Safety Tip: Keep your child in a booster seat or forward-facing child restraint until they can pass the five-step test.
+This usually occurs when they are around 145cm tall.

 Other Things to Consider